gloriabenoit/GWAS_tutorial/1_QC_GWAS/1_Main_script_QC_GWAS.md

 ```bash
 plink2 --bfile HapMap_3_r3_1 --missing
 ```
-> output: plink2.smiss and plink2.vmiss, these files show respectively the proportion of missing SNPs per individual (sample-based) and the proportion of missing individuals per SNP (variant-based).
+> output: *plink2.smiss* and *plink2.vmiss*, these files show respectively the proportion of missing SNPs per individual (sample-based) and the proportion of missing individuals per SNP (variant-based).

 Now, we can generate plots to visualize the missingness results.
 ```bash
 Rscript --no-save hist_miss.R
 ```
-> output: histsmiss.pdf and histvmiss.pdf, these files show respectively individual and SNP missingness.
+> output: *histsmiss.pdf* and *histvmiss.pdf*, these files show respectively individual and SNP missingness.

 We need to delete SNPs and individuals with high levels of missingness, explanation of this and all following steps can be found in box 1 and table 1 of the article mentioned in the comments of this script.